goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 into the atmosphere, and beyond.
 They watched well after his ship was gone beyond their sight.

-They had only a few hours left before the tremors would begin.
+They had a few hours left before the tremors would begin.
 Those tremors would conclude with their entire planet ripping itself apart.
-But at this moment, none of that mattered to them anymore.
-They just stood there, in each other's arms, and waited for their world to end.
+But at this moment, none of that mattered to them.
+They stood there, in each other's arms, and waited for their world to end.